International Programmes 2025/2026

 Possibility of finding part-time employment

-Fully funded PhD position: three-year doctoral support contract
+Fully funded PhD position: three and a half-year doctoral support contract

 The IMPRS offers fair and attractive funding.
-Doctoral candidates are usually employed on a doctoral support contract with remuneration dependent on TVöD (65% E13) according to the German public salary scale.
+Doctoral candidates are usually employed on a doctoral support contract with remuneration dependent on TVöD (75% E13) according to the German public salary scale.
 Depending on the type of project work the PhD candidate is pursuing, and depending on the institution or funding agency financing their project, they may alternatively be employed on a "TVöD" contract (public salary scheme).
-IMPRS-funded students normally receive three-year doctoral support contracts.
-The monthly salary for a fully-funded PhD position in the IMPRS for Solar System Science is on average 1,900 EUR (after deductions).
+IMPRS-funded students normally receive 3.5-year doctoral support contracts.
+The monthly salary for a fully-funded PhD position in the IMPRS for Solar System Science is on average 2,400 EUR (after deductions).

 Positions are awarded on a competitive basis.